-The table shows that the overall household response rate was 67.0 per cent.
-This is slightly below the long-term (1999/2000 to 2011) average response rate for the SHS of 67.9 per cent and in line with the 2012 and 2013 rate.
-However, it should be noted that from 2012 the calculation was changed slightly and a portion of the addresses of unknown eligibility are now considered to be eligible, whereas previously they would all have been classed as ineligible.
+The table shows that the overall household response rate was 64.0 per cent.
+This is below the long-term (1999/2000 to 2011) average response rate for the SHS of 67.9 per cent and below the 2012 to 2014 rates.
+The effects of the drop in response rate are discussed in section 6.3.
+It should be noted that from 2012 the calculation was changed slightly and a portion of the addresses of unknown eligibility are now considered to be eligible, whereas previously they would all have been classed as ineligible.

-&lt;sup>17 Lynn, Peter, Beerten, Roeland, Laiho, Johanna and Martin, Jean (October 2001) 'Recommended Standard Final Outcome Categories and Standard Definitions of Response Rate for Social Surveys', Working Papers of the Institute for Social and Economic Research, paper 2001-23.
+17 Lynn, Peter, Beerten, Roeland, Laiho, Johanna and Martin, Jean (October 2001) 'Recommended Standard Final Outcome Categories and Standard Definitions of Response Rate for Social Surveys', Working Papers of the Institute for Social and Economic Research, paper 2001-23.
 Colchester: University of Essex.